maggielanjingwang/maggiewang.github.io/_pages/cv.md

 Work experience
 ======
+* American Heart Association
+  * Data Science Team – Data Science Intern Feb 2022 – May 2023
+  * Data Science Team – Data Science Fellow July 2022 – Aug 2023
+    * Data Science: GWTG registry data: Data Preprocessing and Database Design on Precision Medicine Platform
+      * Led and designed the data preprocessing automated pipelines in Python for over 13 million registry records, with the goal of cleaning, transforming, and integrating medical data to prepare them for data quality control and data analysis.
+      * Developed a cloud-based database platform system utilizing the Python-based Django web framework to host and serve more than 13 million medical data records on the AWS servers.
+    * Research
+      * Worked with clinical researchers on research proposals, conducting comprehensive statistical analyses and hypothesis tests using data from AHA’s Get With The Guidelines (GWTG).
+    * Periodic Table of Food Initiative (PTFI): Food Research Database Design
+      * Designed and maintained data pipelines to collect, clean, and integrate food-related datasets into the database, collaborating with food researchers to ensure data accuracy and accessibility for research and analysis.
+    * Broad Institute: AnVIL (Terra) Genomics Platform Evaluation
+      * Collaborated with doctors and clinical researchers to identify the genomics platform capabilities, limitations, and areas for improvement, and evaluate the performance of platforms in clinical applications.

 * ByteDance - TikTok: Tiktok Overseas e-commerce – Data Analyst Intern
   * Analyzed product datasets and sorted out 300+ potential hot-selling products for the sales direction of e-business live broadcast in the Indonesian market.
 Organized 6 interviews with oversea managers to gather insights on competitors and product reviews, and analyzed external data and sources including Shopee, Lazada, Instagram to evaluate product strategy.